bianchifrancesca/QC_bielliptic/README.md

 NB: For the prime 3, the code relies on the following repository by Jennifer Balakrishnan: https://github.com/jbalakrishnan/AWS

-The folder LMFDB contains some files for the computations of the rational points on the curves considered in [BP22].
+The folder LMFDB contains some files for the computations of the rational points on the curves considered in [BP22], which we ran on CoCalc.

-If you have questions or comments, please send an email to: francesca.bianchi@rug.nl
+If you have questions or comments, please send an email to: francesca.bianchi.maths@gmail.com